magj3k/swiftpage/README.md

 All other Row types are not intended for standalone use – they are created and managed by Section objects, which are explained further in the section below.

 #### Sections

+Sections essentially cluster related rows together.
+For example, you could create a Section dedicated to a product, project, client, or service and all included Rows would share the same aesthetic theme.